Brad Parscale: Early years

-Parscale moved to Orange County, California following graduation from college, to work for his father, then the CEO of animation-software company Electric Image; Parscale worked as the sales manager, at a salary of $95,000.
+Parscale moved to Orange County, California, following graduation from college, to work for his father, then the CEO of animation-software company Electric Image; Parscale worked as the sales manager.
 The company filed for bankruptcy in August 2002, and Parscale and his parents returned to San Antonio.
 Electric Image animation software was reconstituted as Electric Image Animation System 3D (eias3d.com).

 In San Antonio, Parscale became a website developer.
-In October 2005 he incorporated his website business, which mostly produced simple websites for brick-and-mortar businesses in the area.
+In October 2005, he incorporated his website business, which mostly produced simple websites for brick-and-mortar businesses in the area.
 Parscale has said that he started the company with an initial investment of $500; real estate records show that he owned three San Antonio homes at the time.

 Giles–Parscale

 After Parscale worked on several projects with graphic and web designer Jill Giles (who had her own small firm), the company Giles–Parscale was formed in July 2011.
 In early 2013, Parscale was also running another company, DevDemon, which marketed add-ons for web development; in a technology investment partnership (Turner Parscale LLC); and was involved in a physical therapy business.
 By May 2015, Giles-Parscale owned a 18,000 square foot building and had 46 employees and 800 clients.

 In April 2012, the company was hired to build a website for Trump International Realty, after a deliberately low bid of $10,000.
-That led to further work in the Trump family: Trump Winery, the Eric Trump Foundation, and Caviar Complexe, Melania Trump’s line of skin-care products.
-It also led to the firm's extensive work for the Donald Trump 2016 presidential campaign, and Parscale becoming the campaign's digital director (see below).
+That led to further work in the Trump family: Trump Winery, the Eric Trump Foundation, and Caviar Complexe, Melania Trump's line of skin-care products.
+It also led to the firm's extensive work for the Donald Trump 2016 presidential campaign, and Parscale becoming the campaign's digital director.

 In mid-2017, Parscale spun off his political work to a new company, Parscale Strategy, and relocated that business to Florida.
-In August 2017, the remaining company operations (commercial and consumer) were purchased by CloudCommerce, a penny-stock firm, in a deal valued at $9 million in stock, and were renamed Parscale Digital.
+In August 2017, the remaining company operations were purchased by CloudCommerce, a penny-stock firm, in a deal valued at $9 million in stock, and were renamed Parscale Digital.
 CloudCommerce also acquired San Antonio-based Parscale Media, but not Florida-based Parscale Strategy; Parscale became a member of the CloudCommerce board of directors.

 In June 2018, Giles Design Bureau was broken out as a separate entity, run by Giles, with a staff of 15; Giles remained a major stockholder in CloudCommerce.